-A staff of professional counselors and Pathways Advisors are available to assist students in career planning and decisionmaking.
-The online version of the COPSystem (Career Occupational Preference Survey) is an assessment tool that can be used.
-The student and counselor can review the test results.
-Together they can develop an educational plan that will assist students as they work toward their career goals.
-In addition, students are encouraged to work with the staff of the Career Development Center who can also assist with career planning and educational goals.
+Student Success staff and faculty are available to assist students in career planning and decision-making.
+Focus 2 is an online tool that assesses your skills, values and interests.
+The student can meet with any Student Success staff member to review the results.
+Together, they can develop an educational plan that will assist students as they work toward their career goals.
+In addition, students are encouraged to work with the staff of the Career Connections Center who can also assist with career planning and educational goals.